obieh/shell-Scripting-Control-Flow/README.md

 ### The second condition was met and the script executed as desired.

 ## Loops
+### Loops provides for the execution of code block repeatedly based on a condition.

+### Bash have three types of loops 'for', 'while' and 'untill'

-Loops provides for the iteration of list od items or range of numbers.
+* For Loop: for loops iterate of over list of items or range of numbers.